Tefx/Brick/README.md

 # Gallery

-Now, supports basic monitoring and analysis feature.
+Now, Brick supports basic monitoring and analysis features.

 Monitoring the execution of workflow using `brick-top` command:
 ![brick-top](test/doc_data/top.png "Monitoring the execution of workflow using `brick-top` command")